Birational superrigidity and K-stability of Fano complete intersections of index one (with an appendix written jointly with Charlie Stibitz): Introduction

 \subsection{Acknowledgement}

 The author would like to thank his advisor J\'anos Koll\'ar for constant support, encouragement and numerous inspiring conversations.
-He also wishes to thank Yuchen Liu and Xiaowei Wang for several interesting conversations around K-stability, and Weibo Fu, Lue Pan, Charlie Stibitz and Fan Zheng for helpful discussions.
+He also extends his thanks to Yuchen Liu, Xiaowei Wang and Chenyang Xu for several interesting conversations around K-stability; to Simon Donaldson for his interest and comments; to Weibo Fu, Lue Pan, Charlie Stibitz and Fan Zheng for helpful discussions; and to the anonymous referee(s) for careful reading of the manuscript.